kgar/foundry-vtt-tidy-5e-sheets/To Do.md

   - [ ] Support remembering scroll between rerenders, submissions, etc.
 - [ ] Convert sheet settings to use svelte view, and then make it a lot nicer and more convenient.
 - [ ] Properly lock down all gm-only settings
+- [ ] Use semantic HTML for the sheets (how do I utilize header, section, article, nav, etc.?)
 - [ ] ... next steps

 ## Big Picture